stahnma/beer_endpoint/README.md

 beer_endpoint
 =============

-Beer Endpoint for Kegs at Puppet Labs.
+Beer Endpoint for Kegs at Puppet.

-The production deployment can normally be found at [http://puppet.com/beer](http://puppet.com/beer)
+The production deployment can normally be found at [https://puppet.com/beer](https://puppet.com/beer)

 # How does it work?

 This works through a very complex system of talking to a google spreadsheet and reading cells.
 The sheet needs to look a certain way, or this whole thing falls apart.
-Is this useful outside of Puppet Labs?
+Is this useful outside of Puppet?
 Maybe, but it might require edits.

 # Actual Deployment